NoLinebreak

 2005

 Scaling Limit for the Space-Time Covariance of the Stationary Totally Asymmetric Simple Exclusion Process, with Herbert Spohn, Comm.
 Math.
-Phys.265 (2006), 1-44.
+Phys.
+265 (2006), 1-44.

 The totally asymmetric simple exclusion process (TASEP) on the one-dimensional lattice with the Bernoulli ρ measure as initial conditions, 0<ρ<1, is stationary in space and time.
 Let Nt(j) be the number of particles which have crossed the bond from j to j+1 during the time span [0,t].
 For j=(1-2ρ)t+2w(ρ(1-ρ))1/3 t2/3 we prove that the fluctuations of Nt(j) for large t are of order t1/3 and we determine the limiting distribution function Fw(s), which is a generalization of the GUE Tracy-Widom distribution.
 The family Fw(s) of distribution functions have been obtained before by Baik and Rains in the context of the PNG model with boundary sources, which requires the asymptotics of a Riemann-Hilbert problem.
 In our work we arrive at Fw(s) through the asymptotics of a Fredholm determinant.
 Fw(s) is simply related to the scaling function for the space-time covariance of the stationary TASEP, equivalently to the asymptotic transition probability of a single second class particle.

-A determinantal formula for the GOE Tracy-Widom distribution, with Herbert Spohn,
+A determinantal formula for the GOE Tracy-Widom distribution, with Herbert Spohn, J. Phys.
+A, Math.
+Gen. 38 (2005), L557-L561.

 We consider the polynuclear growth (PNG) model in 1+1 dimension with flat initial condition and no extra constraints.
 Through the Robinson-Schensted-Knuth (RSK) construction, one obtains the multilayer PNG model, which consists of a stack of non-intersecting lines, the top one being the PNG height.
 The statistics of the lines is translation invariant and at a fixed position the lines define a point process.
 We prove that for large times the edge of this point process, suitably scaled, has a limit.
 This limit is a Pfaffian point process and identical to the one obtained from the edge scaling of Gaussian orthogonal ensemble (GOE) of random matrices.
 Our results give further insight to the universality structure within the KPZ class of 1+1 dimensional growth models.